-Spinal fusion refers to a surgical procedure that connects two or more vertebrae and eliminates motion between them to prevent movement from affecting the spine in ways that causes pain.
+Spinal fusion refers to a surgical procedure that connects two or more vertebrae and eliminates motion between them in order to prevent movement from affecting the spine in ways that cause pain.
 In other words, it decreases mobility but stabilizes the spine.
 Decreasing mobility comes with its own complications and a lot of the time these mobility restrictions result in failures and leave patients in need of revision surgeries.

 When is a Spinal Fusion Necessary?

 There are very few situations where a spinal fusion is necessary, but they do exist.
-Dr. Mork’s insists on seeking alternatives to spinal fusion before settling.
+Dr. Mork insists on seeking alternatives to spinal fusion before settling.
 First, we’ll go over the diseases that conventional medicine treats with a spinal fusion and then we’ll go over what should be treated with spinal fusion.
 Here are the conditions your physician may prescribe a fusion for.

 - Herniated disc

 Much of the time many of the diseases above can be treated with an alternative treatment and a fusion isn't necessary.